-It is certainly needed for any method using the adjacency matrix to succeed, but, as shown in \cite{Zhang2023ExactRI}, due to the many parameters involved, one may construct a model with distinguishable classes but for which the adjacency matrix has identical rows (this will be an "unsolvable", so far, uniform case). \Cref{rem:expectedCenterSeparation} shows that the only cases not covered by \Cref{thm:almostExactRecovery} lie at the intersection of these unsolvable (so far) uniform cases.
+It is certainly needed for any method using the adjacency matrix to succeed, but, as shown in \cite{Zhang2023ExactRI}, due to the many parameters involved, one may construct a model with distinguishable classes via probability tensors (\Cref{fig:symmetry} (b)), but for which the expected $K\times K$ adjacency matrix has identical rows (this uniform case is yet to be solved).

-Intuitively, \Cref{ass:expectedCenterSeparation} is originated from the loss of information when tensors $\{\bcA^{(m)}\}_{m\in \cM}$ are compressed to matrix $\bA$.
-It is worth noting that tensor-based models like \cite{Ke2020CommunityDF, Han2022ExactCI, Agterberg2022EstimatingHO} also necessitate additional assumptions, for example on the size of the smallest singular values (e.g., Assumption 2 in \cite{Agterberg2022EstimatingHO}).
-It remains to be seen if some other (non-spectral) method can be used to eliminate the few remaining boundary cases.